kubevirt/kubevirt-tekton-tasks/tasks/create-vm-from-manifest/README.md

 - **manifest**: YAML manifest of a VirtualMachine resource to be created.
 - **namespace**: Namespace where to create the VM. (defaults to manifest namespace or active namespace)
 - **dataVolumes**: Add DVs to VM Volumes.
+Replaces a particular volume if in VOLUME_NAME:DV_NAME format.
+Eg. `["rootdisk:my-dv", "my-dv2"]`
 - **ownDataVolumes**: Add DVs to VM Volumes and add VM to DV ownerReferences.
 These DataVolumes will be deleted once the created VM gets deleted.
+Replaces a particular volume if in VOLUME_NAME:DV_NAME format.
+Eg. `["rootdisk:my-dv", "my-dv2"]`
 - **persistentVolumeClaims**: Add PVCs to VM Volumes.
+Replaces a particular volume if in VOLUME_NAME:PVC_NAME format.
+Eg. `["rootdisk:my-pvc", "my-pvc2"]`
 - **ownPersistentVolumeClaims**: Add PVCs to VM Volumes and add VM to PVC ownerReferences.
 These PVCs will be deleted once the created VM gets deleted.
+Replaces a particular volume if in VOLUME_NAME:PVC_NAME format.
+Eg. `["rootdisk:my-pvc", "my-pvc2"]`

 ### Results